-Before we dwell on the how we need to understand the importance of engagement in today’s social media age.
+Before we dwell on how we need to understand the importance of engagement in today’s social media age.
 As the name suggests, engagement is the process of people being engaged and interested in your content.
-Engaging people with your own content(on Facebook page) is number one goal for social media marketers on Facebook.
+Engaging people with their own content(on the Facebook page) is the number one goal for social media marketers on Facebook.

 Specific: What’s your favorite…?

 2. Use Images – Images are a great way to tell a story, quickly and powerfully.
 Photos have to be one of the best ways to build engagement because they stand out better compared to status updates or posted links.
 Pictures are clear and concise and are easily digestible to the mind.
 The visual senses are always on and the right pictures can definitely attract someone’s attention.
 Images fire up the neurons in our brain and demand a response from us which is usually given by our like, comment on that post.
 It is said that visual content has more impact on people compared to written content.
 In addition to posting things that are relevant to your brand, product, or service; you can post funny images or memes, funny videos, etc.